GlassLabGenomics/gombessa_docs/README.md

 <details>
   <summary> linux-specific-vpn-installation </summary>

-If you are on a Linux system, install the alternative [GlobalProtect-openconnect](https://github.com/yuezk/GlobalProtect-openconnect), and use the `gpclient launch-gui` to connect to `vpn.alaska.edu`.
-With my Ubuntu 22.04 system, the CLI option, `gpclient connect vpn.alaska.edu` does not work.
-If it does for you, great.
-I find it's not worth attempting to de-bug.
+1. Install the alternative [GlobalProtect-openconnect](https://github.com/yuezk/GlobalProtect-openconnect), and use the `gpclient launch-gui` to connect to `vpn.alaska.edu`.

+With my Ubuntu 22.04 system, the CLI option, `gpclient connect vpn.alaska.edu` bugs out.
+If it works for you, great, because this is open source.
 However, after some time, you might find that the GUI method is requesting you to get a license.
-If that's the case, uninstall this version and complete the next option.
+If that's the case, uninstall this version and go for option 2.

-NTS has a restricted access version of the GlobalProtect app for Linux.
+2. NTS has a restricted access version of the GlobalProtect app for Linux.
 I have uploaded it to the lab drive [here](https://drive.google.com/file/d/1gzbg3OcgCah3RoxCxC7IkCNDLezM-6nF/view?usp=sharing).
 Unzip the file `tar -xvzf <>`, and choose which version you want to install.
 The GUI version is recommended, again: `GlobalProtect_UI_deb-5.3.1.0-36.deb`

+No option of a license in this GUI, so this should be a stable installation.
+Fingers crossed.

 </details>